mariasaragih/secure-mail-server-docs/docs/haraka.md

 ### Why Haraka?

 Simple port forwarding is insufficient for properly proxying email between a protected mail server and the internet.
-A dedicated Mail Transfer Agent (MTA) is required to handle the complexities of email routing while preserving crucial sender information.
+A dedicated Mail Transfer Agent (MTA) is required to handle the complexities of email routing while preserving essential sender information.

 While traditional MTAs like Postfix are powerful, Haraka was chosen for this setup for several key reasons:

-1. **XCLIENT Support**: Haraka has excellent support for the XCLIENT protocol extension, which is crucial for preserving the original sender's IP address and information when forwarding emails.
+1. **XCLIENT Support**: Haraka has excellent support for the XCLIENT protocol extension, which is essential for preserving the original sender's IP address and information when forwarding emails.
 This ensures that emails appear to come from their original sources, not from the proxy server.

 2. **Minimal Resource Footprint**: Haraka's event-driven architecture means it performs exceptionally well on limited hardware.
 This setup runs efficiently on a minimalist VPS with just 1GB RAM, 1 CPU, and 10GB SSD storage.